-- As described in the sections above, microbiological quality of HMPs is the result of the quality of the materials used and the manufacturing process.
-According to GMP criteria, good quality cannot be controlled at the end of the process but should be built-in and should include the quality of the starting material. - 192 Minimisation of microbial content of herbal materials during cultivation, harvesting, storage and - 193 processing is essential because the possibility of reducing the microbial bioburden in herbal materials - by means of post-processing treatments is very limited.
-This is due to the fact that herbal materials - are prone to deterioration by many of the treatments available; but, in addition, the potential for - 196 harmful residues to remain needs to be addressed fully. - 197 This issue is highlighted in the Ph.
-Eur. monograph "Herbal drugs", which under the section on - 198 production states: "if a decontamination treatment has been used, it is necessary to demonstrate that 199 the constituents of the plant are not affected and that no harmful residues remain." - 200 Despite its effectiveness in bioburden reduction (including endospores) the use of ethylene oxide for - 201 the decontamination of herbal substances has been prohibited in the European Union since 31 - 202 December 1989 by Directive 89/365/EEC due to the formation of toxic by-products, such as ethylene - 203 chlorohydrin and ethylene glycol.
+As described in the sections above, microbiological quality of HMPs is the result of the quality of the materials used and the manufacturing process.
+According to GMP criteria, good quality cannot be controlled at the end of the process but should be built-in and should include the quality of the starting material.

+Minimisation of microbial content of herbal materials during cultivation, harvesting, storage and processing is essential because the possibility of reducing the microbial bioburden in herbal materials by means of post-processing treatments is very limited.
+This is due to the fact that herbal materials are prone to deterioration by many of the treatments available; but, in addition, the potential for harmful residues to remain needs to be addressed fully.

+This issue is highlighted in the Ph.
+Eur. monograph "Herbal drugs", which under the section on production states: "if a decontamination treatment has been used, it is necessary to demonstrate that the constituents of the plant are not affected and that no harmful residues remain."

+Despite its effectiveness in bioburden reduction (including endospores) the use of ethylene oxide for the decontamination of herbal substances has been prohibited in the European Union since 31 December 1989 by Directive 89/365/EEC due to the formation of toxic by-products, such as ethylene chlorohydrin and ethylene glycol.

-204 2.2.1.
+2.2.1.
 Justification for applying a decontamination process

-- 205 Complete elimination of micro-organisms from a given herbal substance, preparation or HMP, by - sterilisation methods, is not necessary, provided that pathogenic micro-organisms are excluded, microbial contamination is limited to an acceptable level and any microbial growth can be controlled - 208 during storage until the end of shelf-life. - 209 Information on microbiological quality of a product should be provided to justify the need for the - 210 decontamination treatment and to establish a procedure to reduce microbial contamination.
-A risk - assessment should be performed based on the microbial population and the initial level of - 212 contamination taking account of the recommended acceptance criteria for non-sterile pharmaceutical - 213 products: total aerobic microbial count (TAMC) and total combined yeasts/moulds count (TYMC), as - defined in the Ph.
-Eur. - The use of a decontamination process should be selected and fully justified on the basis of the type - and composition of the herbal material, its intended use and route of administration.
-Important - 217 considerations are the initial microbial bioburden and the desired maximum final microbial - 218 contamination level and should take account of the subsequent steps in the manufacturing process and - factors likely to influence microbial growth such as the water activity and the proposed shelf-life and - storage conditions.
+Complete elimination of micro-organisms from a given herbal substance, preparation or HMP, by sterilisation methods, is not necessary, provided that pathogenic micro-organisms are not present in the finished product.

+Information on microbiological quality of a product should be provided to justify the need for the decontamination treatment and to establish a procedure to reduce microbial contamination.
+A risk assessment should be performed by the manufacturer of the herbal preparation/ finished product based on the microbial population and the initial level of contamination taking account of the recommended acceptance criteria for non-sterile pharmaceutical products: total aerobic microbial count (TAMC) and total combined yeasts/moulds count (TYMC), as defined in the Ph.
+Eur.

+The use of a decontamination process should be selected and fully justified on the basis of the type and composition of the herbal material, its intended use and route of administration.
+Important considerations are the initial microbial bioburden and the desired maximum final microbial level and should take account of the subsequent steps in the manufacturing process and factors likely to influence microbial growth such as the water activity and the proposed shelf-life and storage conditions.